 The Company's current auditor is Deloitte LLP.
-It is intended to vote proxies received in favour of management nominees in favour of the firm Deloitte LLP, the present auditor, as auditor of the Company for an additional one-year term.
+It is intended to vote proxies received by management nominees in favour of the firm Deloitte LLP as auditor of the Company for an additional one-year term.
 A majority of votes cast is required to re-appoint the auditor.